MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 But it would be more efficient to retrieve all of this information in a single query.
 This is made possible with the \_include and \_revinclude parameters.
 The example below illustrates how \_include expands the main search (AllergyIntolerance?_code=) to return the referenced Resource instances as well (patient at the end is short for subject:Patient).

-GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient
+> GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient

 Likewise but in the opposite direction, you can use \_revinclude to retrieve Resources along with other Resources that refer to them.
 Below is an example where Patient instances are retrieved along with MedicationRequest instances that reference the Patient instances.
 The Patient search is limited to patients who live in the city specified in the \_address-city parameter.

-GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567
+> GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567

-Note: Because of the potential for "open-ended" searches with \_include and \_revinclude, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.
+    > [!NOTE] Note: Because of the potential for "open-ended" searches with \_include and \_revinclude, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.

 ### Task 1